 DNS over HTTPS (DoH) is a new approach to DNS that is being explored by the Firefox and Chrome development teams.
-The new approach makes DNS requests over HTTPS instead of the traditional UDP based DNS protocol.
-DoH is claimed to be a more secure DNS infrastructure that protects some users from local monitoring on some shared networks.
+The new approach allows DNS requests over HTTPS instead of the traditional UDP-based DNS protocol.
+DoH claims to have a more secure DNS infrastructure that protects some users from local monitoring on some shared networks.

-What is the current status of DNS over HTTPS implementation by Firefox and Chrome?
+What is the current status of DNS over HTTPS implementation using Firefox and Chrome?

 Currently, this technology is in the testing phase and must be manually enabled in the Firefox browser settings or Chrome command line in order to activate.